chgdev/training/Testing/README.md

 ### What are different types of software testing?
 (Name at least 5, with a brief description.)
 ### Describe in detail black box testing and white box testing.
 What is the difference between the two?
 ### Why should you prefer automated testing to manual?
 When is manual testing necessary?
+### What is the difference between Setup and Teardown in testing?
+Why should you use these concepts?
+### Why is it important to create new test data instead of sharing data before running tests?
+### Why is it important to clean up created test data after running tests?

 ## Resources